Urban planner

-Urban design

-An urban planner will develop the design of public spaces (streets, squares, parks, etc.) and the relationship between built form and public spaces.
-Depending on the country and planner's training they may work with other design professionals such as civil engineers, architects or landscape architects to complete and construct the design.

-Infrastructure planning

-An urban planner may be required to plan for the future provision of public works infrastructure such as water supply, sewerage, electricity, telecommunications, and transport infrastructure, and community infrastructure including schools, hospitals and parks.

 Education and training

 Urban Planning as a profession is a relatively young discipline.
 Urban Planning is an interdisciplinary field closely related to civil engineering.
 Few government agencies restrict or license the profession.
 As a result, a number of other related disciplines actively claim to have the training, expertise and professional scope to practise urban planning.
 While organizations such as the American Planning Association, the Canadian Institute of Planners and the Royal Town Planning Institute certify professional planners, others in related fields like Landscape Architecture also claim to have professional autonomy in urban planning.
 Efforts internationally have attempted to define the role of urban planners through licensure acts.
 The US State of New Jersey and the Canadian province of Nova Scotia license Professional Planners.
 All Canadian provinces and territories except Newfoundland and Labrador and Quebec restrict the use of the term 'Registered Professional Planner' to licensed urban planners.
 In Quebec, urban planners must be licensed by the l'Orde des Urbaniste du Quebec.